 Additional herbs to consider…

-Nutmeg (Myristica fragrans) – a warming spasmolytic for flatulence, colic, indigestion, diarrhea which can accompany PMS.
+Nutmeg (Myristica fragrans) – a warming spasmolytic for flatulence, colic, indigestion, and diarrhea, which can accompany PMS.

 Cardamom seed (Elettaria cardamomum) – a stimulating, warming seed traditionally used for low libido and threatened miscarriage.

-Garlic (Allium sativum) – a circulatory stimulant and anti-microbial often used for infections without marked inflammation, indigestion, for viral infections and to boost the immune system.
+Garlic (Allium sativum) – a circulatory stimulant and anti-microbial often used for infections without marked inflammation, indigestion, for viral infections, and for boosting the immune system.

 Turmeric (Curcuma longa) – this warming alternative protects the liver and is anti-inflammatory.
 Turmeric is also used for painful menstruation or lack of menstruation due to blood stagnation, as well as swelling.